-The University of Georgia (UG) ranked 62nd among national universities and 20th among top public schools in the southeast, according to U.S. News & World Report in 2015.
+The University of Georgia (UG) ranked 56th among national universities and 18th among top public schools, according to U.S. News & World Report in 2017.
 The College of Family and Consumer Sciences and the College of Education offer a Bachelor of Science (B.S.) in Family and Consumer Sciences Education.
 Graduates of this program are eligible for a teaching certificate, after which they can provide instruction in nutrition, parenting or consumer education for students in grades 7-12.
 Courses include topics in food principals, housing in contemporary society and curriculum planning in workforce education.

 |School Highlight: Purdue University's College of Health and Human Sciences offers over 25 undergraduate majors.|

-Purdue University is a research university that tied with the University of Georgia on the U.S. News & World Report lists of national universities and top public schools in the southeast in 2015.
+Purdue University is a research university that ranked 60th on the U.S. News & World Report lists of national universities and 20th among top public schools in 2017.
 The College of Health and Human Sciences and the College of Education offer a B.S. in Family and Consumer Science Education.
 Students in this program take courses in social sciences, textiles and nutrition, in order to prepare for careers as family and consumer sciences teachers at the middle and high school levels.